 Many years later, Jon found his creativity suddenly calling him.
 “I was in a dollar store and I saw some paints and I impulsively grabbed them.
 Through that I rediscovered my passion for art,” he said.
-Jon began taking professional art classes and decided to study towards a Master of Fine Arts degree at City College of New York, where he met Dhanashree “Dhanni” Gadiyar, who was then the Art Consultant at Fisher Center and is now the Project Coordinator at ArTech, a multidisciplinary art center located at AHRC NYC’s Howie Stone Adult Day Center.
+Jon began taking professional art classes and decided to study towards a Master of Fine Arts degree at City College of New York, where he met Dhanashree “Dhanni” Gadiyar, who was then the Art Consultant at Fisher Center and is now the Project Coordinator at ArTech, a multidisciplinary art center located at AHRC NYC’s Howie Stone Day Services.

 “Something that struck me in our time as colleagues in the MFA program was that Jon was compassionate towards people and was a very good listener.
 He was also able to put himself in another’s artist’s shoes and give them critiques according to the thinking of the artist,” Dhanni said.
 “Jon is a brilliant artist and a very patient, kind person.”
 Dhanni thought that Jon was a perfect candidate to succeed her as the Art Consultant at Fisher, and Jon found the opportunity to be a great fit.

 “This job has been a nice marriage of my art and my social work background,” Jon said.
 “Art helps people feel creative and productive and that’s what gets me really excited.
 I just love to see people be creative.”